adamcobabe/mrv/doc/source/usage.rst

 Handling Selections with SelectionLists
 =======================================
 Many methods within the MayaAPI and within MayaRV will take MSelectionLists as input or return them.
-An MSelectionList is an ordered heterogeneous list which keeps MObjects, MDagPaths, MPlugs as well as ComponentLists, and although the name suggests otherwise, it has nothing to do with the selection within your maya scene.
+An MSelectionList is an ordered heterogeneous list which keeps MObjects, MDagPaths, MPlugs as well as ComponentLists, and although the name suggests otherwise, it has nothing to do with the selection within the maya scene.

 SelectionLists can easily be created using the ``mayarv.maya.nodes.base.toSelectionList`` function, or the monkey-patched creator functions.
 It comes in several variants which are more specialized, but will be faster as well.
 Its safe and mostly performant enough to use the general version though.
 	>>> nl = (p, t, rlm)